1971 Qantas bomb hoax: Planning

 Macari's plan to extort an aircraft was initially inspired by the 1966 television-thriller film The Doomsday Flight; the film depicted a bomb equipped with an altitude-sensitive switch being hidden inside an airliner.
 Macari viewed the film in Townsville in March 1971 while travelling inside what witnesses described as a "fitted-up van".
 According to witnesses, after watching the film Macari stated "That would be a good way to make money".

 With the plan beginning to form, Macari travelled to Mount Isa in April where he befriended a miner called Francis Sorohan, who stole gelignite and a dozen detonators for him.
-On 11 May, Macari bought an altimeter, an instrument used to determine the height of an object above a certain point.
-Macari then offered Poynting $50,000 in exchange for his help with the extortion.
+On 11 May, Macari bought an altimeter and offered Poynting $50,000 in exchange for his help with the extortion.
 Poynting agreed and typed out three threatening letters that detailed the instructions for the ransom and warned that the bomb would explode if the plane descended below 20,000 feet; the three letters were later discovered in a locker at Kingsford Smith International Airport, along with an explosive device consisting of unprimed gelignite that could be detonated at a set height using the altimeter.
 According to Poynting, Macari initially asked him for help on how to build the explosive device; however, Poynting stated that he did not know anything about electronics and that Macari apparently got the advice elsewhere.
 The night before the hoax on 25 May, Poynting drove Macari to the Hertz depot in Alexandria, where they stole car keys belonging to a Volkswagen Kombi, later used as the getaway vehicle during the extortion.
 Macari had initially planned to extort a Pan American jet, but he found that Flight 755 from Sydney to Hong Kong was the only flight that would stay long enough in the air to make the plan work.